ichan-mb/Fuse.VSCodePlugin/README.md

 - Keybindings for starting preview window
 - Auto close tag ux file
 - Set cursor position when auto close tag
+- Set auto insert quotes when to do a code completion on UX property
+- Set auto insert quotes when typing `=` symbol on UX property
+- Lots of UX Snippets for faster and easier to code

 ## Extension Settings